jparyani/mediagoblin/docs/source/configuration.rst

 helpful to look at.
 Let's examine these.

 mediagoblin.ini
-  The config file for MediaGoblin, the application.
+  This is the config file for MediaGoblin, the application.
 If you want to tweak settings for MediaGoblin, you'll usually tweak them here.

 paste.ini
-  Primarily a server configuration file, on the python side (specifically, on the wsgi side, via `paste deploy
+  This is primarily a server configuration file, on the python side (specifically, on the wsgi side, via `paste deploy
   <http://pythonpaste.org/deploy/>`_ / `paste script
   <http://pythonpaste.org/script/>`_).
 It also sets up some
   middleware that you can mostly ignore, except to configure sessions... more on that later.
 If you are adding a different python server other than fastcgi / plain http, you might configure it here.
-Mostly you won't touch this file as much, probably.
+You probably won't need to change this file very much.

 There's one more file that you certainly won't change unless you're